Can Diet Make Acne Worse?

 – Avoid picking at your skin.
 This can leave red or brown scars, which can take a long time to improve.

 – Pay close attention to your breakouts.

 – Make a food log of everything that you eat and drink.
 Try to figure out if your acne flares or worsened after eating any particular food.
-What happen if you avoid this food for a few weeks or a couple months?
+What happens if you avoid this food for a few weeks or a couple of months?
 Does your acne settle down, and does your skin improve?